 Travel the iconic cities of Japan in style.
-Dine at top restaurants serving up the finest cuisine and exclusive wine selections, be pampered with a private chauffeur while visiting the famous sites of Tokyo and Kyoto and complete the discovery of Japan with a special dinner with a Maiko, Kyoto’s traditional Geishas.
+Be pampered with a guide and a private chauffeur while visiting the famous sites of Tokyo and Kyoto and complete the discovery of Japan.
+Enjoy immersive experiences such as a Zen Temple in the cultural capital of Kyoto.

 Itinerary

-Overnight in Tokyo at Peninsula 5 Stars (Deluxe)
+Overnight in Tokyo at Mandarin Oriental 6 Stars (Super Deluxe)

 Inclusions:

-Overnight in Tokyo at Mandarin Oriental 5 Stars (Deluxe)
+Overnight in Tokyo at Mandarin Oriental 6 Stars (Super Deluxe)

 Inclusions: